Most Able

 ma

-The central aim of St Philomena’s is to provide the Most Able students with a positive educational experiences and opportunities which will enable them to discover and fulfil their own potential.
+The central aim of St Philomena’s is to provide the Most Able students with positive educational experiences and opportunities which will enable them to discover and fulfil their own potential.
 The ‘Most Able’ programme seeks to ensure that the Most Able students, in the light of their unique gifts and talents, are enabled to become the person God calls them to be, and that they are equipped for their future pathways.

 AIMS